 Vanguard FDIC insured

-Is Vanguard IRA FDIC and SIPC Insured in 2024?
+Is Vanguard FDIC and SIPC Insured in 2024?

 For how much brokerage and IRA accounts' cash and funds have SIPC insurance coverage at Vanguard?
 Is Vanguard FDIC insured in 2024?